ttexan1/klavis/README.md

 ## 📚 TL;DR

-Klavis AI is building open-source infrastructure to make Model Context Protocols (MCPs) easy for everyone.
+Klavis AI is building open source, easy to use MCPs on Slack, Discord and Web.
 We provide:

-- 💬 **Slack & Discord Clients**: Run MCPs directly from your favorite messaging platforms
+- 💬 **Slack & Discord & Web Clients**: Run MCPs directly from your favorite messaging platforms
 - ☁️ **Hosted MCP Servers**: Access powerful tools without infrastructure management
 - 🎛️ **Simple Web UI**: Configure and manage everything with no coding required